 If you don’t have mains power in your greenhouse, propane and paraffin heaters are effective ways to heat the space, but you will need to take extra care to open windows and doors on sunny days to reduce the chances of mould attacking your overwintering plants.

-- Use the thermostat - Save money and energy by only heating greenhouses when necessary.
-Most electric greenhouse heaters come with a built in thermostat so you can set your greenhouse heater to only come on when the temperatures drop below a certain point.
+Save money and energy by only heating your greenhouse when you really need to.
+Most electric greenhouse heaters come with a built in thermostat so you can set your heater to only come on when the temperature drops below a certain point.

-- Don’t forget to ventilate - One drawback of heating your greenhouse is the problem of increased humidity.
-Good ventilation is essential to prevent the spread fungal of diseases and maintain a healthy growing environment.
-You can prevent moisture from building up by watering plants sparingly, and early in the day.
-Clear condensation by opening greenhouse vents on warm sunny mornings.
-Close them again before the sun goes down to trap the daytime warmth in the greenhouse and keep it warmer for longer.
+Good ventilation is essential to stop the spread of fungal diseases and maintain a healthy growing environment.
+Prevent moisture buildup by watering plants sparingly and early in the day.
+Clear condensation by opening greenhouse vents on warm sunny days, remembering to close them again before dusk to trap daytime warmth in the greenhouse.

-- Heated propagation - Invest in a heated propagator to help your seeds germinate.
-If you only make a few sowings then a windowsill propagator may be sufficient.
-Heated propagation mats are also useful for rooting cuttings and keeping your seedlings warm after germination.
-Turn your greenhouse staging into a handy heated bench.
+Invest in a heated propagator to help your seeds germinate.
+If you only make a few sowings, a windowsill propagator should do the trick, otherwise, turn your greenhouse staging into a handy heated bench using heated propagation mats.
+These are great for rooting cuttings and keeping your seedlings warm after germination.

 Keeping your greenhouse warm and ventilated is key to ensuring your tender plants survive the winter.
 Now you know exactly how to keep your plants safe and warm when temperatures plunge, without paying a hefty price when your electric bill hits the doormat.
 For more recommendations and advice, browse through our dedicated greenhouse hub page.

 © 2024 Thompson & Morgan.
 All rights reserved.
 A division of Branded Garden Products Limited.